What is lean product development?

 The success and sustainability of a lean product development largely depend on the value that is being created for the customers.
-Before the actual product development process, manufacturers must look at the existing market and work backwards to ensure that the product being produced will attract the target customers and induce them to make a purchase.
-This step will allow businesses to invest in winning products even before its production begins.
+Before the actual product development process, manufacturers must look at the existing market and work backward to ensure that the product being produced will attract the target customers and induce them to make a purchase.
+This step will allow businesses to invest in winning products even before their production begins.

 Identify value streams

 Product development has a major impact on a company’s overall ecosystem.
 For products to be brought to the market successfully, it is essential to think end-to-end and ensure that all the employees are clear on the job roles assigned to them.
 Processes in organizations run smoothly when manufacturers, engineers, marketers, and the sales team know their role in the value stream.
-Often, during traditional product development cycle, the numerous communication errors due to hand-offs between departments leave little room for improvement.
+Often, during the traditional product development cycle, the numerous communication errors due to hand-offs between departments leave little room for improvement.
 In the case of lean product development, the different stakeholders are united and in sync with one another’s processes from day one.

 Ensure faster flow in the value streams

 A lean company always aims at ensuring a faster flow of processes and value streams.
 This consequently ensures that customers are served faster, lead times are shorter, and improved product quality and flexibility.
-This would also eventually result in lower product cost.
+This would also eventually result in lower product costs.